astro-pi/apollo-soyuz/README.md

 sudo ./soyuz.py
 ```

-When you see the spacecraft pick the Astro Pi up in your hand and start moving it around.
+Pick up the Astro Pi and start moving it around when you see the spacecraft appear on screen.

 ## Keys